Can I Claim Compensation For Slipping On Ice At Work?

-By Olivia Stephenson.
-Last updated 14th May 2021.
+By Stephen Hudson.
+Last Updated 17th August 2023.
 If you’re wondering ‘can I claim compensation for slipping on ice at work?’, this guide can help.

 If you’ve been injured at work in the winter months when frost or ice has settled you may think that it’s simply been caused by the changing of the seasons and is ‘just one of those things’ but it certainly shouldn’t be.
 You may not be aware that all employers are supposed to put systems in place to make sure work is a safe place to be and that includes managing the risk of slipping on ice at work.